liuqx315/Multiscale-pattern/doc/guide/source/f_interface/Usage.rst

 :c:func:`ARKExpStabFn()`, while in ARKode's Fortran interface this must be given through the user-supplied function:

-.. c:function:: SUBROUTINE FARKEXPSTAB(Y, T, HSTAB, IPAR, RPAR, IER)
+.. f:subroutine:: FARKEXPSTAB(Y, T, HSTAB, IPAR, RPAR, IER)

    It must set the maximum explicitly-stable step size, HSTAB, based on the current solution, Y.